databricks-edu/build-tooling/master_parse/README.md

   (This preserves historical behavior better.)
 * `--templates`: Enable cell templates.
 See [below](#cells-as-templates) for details.
+* `-tp PROFILE` or `--target-profile PROFILE`: Target output profile, if any.
+  Valid values: amazon, azure
 * `--variable <var>`: Supply an initial variable for template substitution.
   Can be used multiple times. `<var>` can be one of:
     - `var=value`: define `var` to substitute the string "value"